 Your school will want to know how passionate you are about their program and why it suits you.
 When writing your essays and personal statement, be sure to include specific things about the school that interest you and why.
 The more tailored your answers are to a particular program, the better.

-Studying in another country will add expenses, and some may be unexpected.
-Researching things like the average cost of living, rent, groceries, etc., in your new city will help you plan a realistic budget.
+Studying in another country will add expenses, some of which may be unexpected.
+Researching the average cost of living, rent, groceries, etc., in your new city will help you plan a realistic budget.

 When considering your costs, you should factor in exchange rates.
 Currency can make a significant difference in the affordability of a new country.
-Your travel expenses should also be included in your budget, including visits home for holidays.
+Your travel expenses, including visits home for holidays, should also be included in your budget.

 Moving to a new country can be a social challenge.
 If you’re not someone who makes friends quickly, you may want to consider signing up for clubs, student council, or other extracurricular activities.

-Medical school will keep you busy, but it’s essential to allocate some time to make friends.
+Medical school will keep you busy, but allocating some time to make friends is essential.
 Having a support system will help you feel welcome in your new home.

-Here we’ll go over the best medical schools in the USA with the most international students.
-Applying to these schools may increase your chance of getting accepted to medical school in the U.S. as an international student.
+Here, we’ll discuss the best medical schools in the USA with the most international students.
+Applying to these schools may increase your chance of getting accepted as an international student.

 Columbia University is located in New York City and is considered one of the state’s top universities.
-Columbia University reports 36% of its 31,077 students hail from outside the U.S, making it number one on our list of medical schools for international students.
+Columbia University reports hosts more than 14,000 international students, making it number one on our list of medical schools for international students.

 To apply or find out more about Columbia University’s Vagelos School of Medicine, take a look at their website.

-At number two on our list, Boston University reports that 24.8% of its students are international.
-Boston med has a long history of medical research and a focus on diversity and inclusion.
-To learn more about Boston University’s medical school or apply, check out its application process
+Boston University is number two on our list, reporting that 24.8% of its students are international.
+Boston Med has a long history of medical research and a focus on diversity and inclusion.
+To learn more about Boston University’s medical school or apply, check out its application process.

-A well-known contender for top tier students, Stanford Medical School’s student population consists of 24.6% international students.
-At number four in research on the US News world rankings, Stanford is widely considered a top-tier medical school.
-To apply to Stanford, take a look at its application requirements
+A well-known contender for top-tier students, 13% of Stanford Medical School’s student body consists of international students.
+At number five in research on the US News world rankings, Stanford is widely considered a top-tier medical school.
+To apply to Stanford, take a look at its application requirements.

 Do you still have questions about medical schools for international students in the US?
 We’ve got you covered.